facebookarchive/android-jsc/README.md

 # JSC build scripts for Android

-This repository contains makefile and scripts for building JSC library for Android.
-Build scripts bundles JSC as a shared library into [android AAR](http://tools.android.com/tech-docs/new-build-system/aar-format) archive, which makes it easy to use it in Android projects build with [Buck](https://buckbuild.com) or [Gradle](https://gradle.org).
+This repository contains scripts for building the JSC library for Android.
+The build scripts bundle JSC as a shared library into an [Android AAR](http://tools.android.com/tech-docs/new-build-system/aar-format) file, which makes it easy to use it in Android projects built with [Buck](https://buckbuild.com) or [Gradle](https://gradle.org).

 ## Requirements
- * OS X or Linux - build process have not been tested on other platforms.
+ * OS X or Linux - the build process have not been tested on other platforms.
  * Android dev environment setup ([SDK](https://developer.android.com/sdk/installing/index.html?pkg=tools) + [NDK](https://developer.android.com/ndk/guides/setup.html))
- * [Buck](https://buckbuild.com) - configured to work with android (see [Quick Start](https://buckbuild.com/setup/quick_start.html) for instructions)
+ * [Buck](https://buckbuild.com) - configured to work with Android (see [Quick Start](https://buckbuild.com/setup/quick_start.html) for instructions)
  * [Maven](https://maven.apache.org/download.cgi) (3.2+)
  * Used command line utilities: [ruby](https://www.ruby-lang.org/) (2.0+), zip, curl